 Tree conservation is a regulatory requirement for some residential and commercial development projects.
-The requirement applies to existing stands of trees that are to be saved based either on location or basal area, a term used in forest management that defines the area of a given section of land that is occupied by the cross-section of tree trunks and stems at their base
+The requirement applies to existing stands of trees that are to be saved based either on location or basal area, a term used in forest management that measures stand density.

 There are other regulations related to tree removal that do no fall under tree conservation, such as minor tree removal, which is reviewed under a separate process.